flarum/docs/docs/extend/admin.md

 ### Extending/Overriding the Default Page

 Sometimes you have more complicated settings that mess with relationships, or just want the page to look completely different.
 In this case, you will need to tell `ExtensionData` that you want to provide your own page.
+Note that `buildSettingsComponent`, the util used to register settings by providing a descriptive object, is available as a method on `ExtensionPage`.

 Create a new class that extends the `Page` or `ExtensionPage` component: